gogooing/future-xj-writely/frontend/appflowy_flutter/android/README.md

 # Description

-This is a guide on how to build the rust SDK for AppFlowy on android.
+This is a guide on how to build the rust SDK for Writely on android.
 Compiling the sdk is easy it just needs a few tweaks.
 When compiling for android we need the following pre-requisites: